-Section Reference Area Commented Market Comments SFC's Responses ii. data protection laws; Some complaints may be frivolous, vexatious or immaterial.
+Section Reference Area Commented Market Comments SFC's Responses Kelerence ii. data protection laws; Some complaints may be frivolous, vexatious or immaterial.
 While they should be recorded in the register, it is of no benefit to the complainant or the intermediary for such information to be made available to the public.
-If a complaint becomes the subject of a subsequent litigation, it is not in the interest of the complainant or the intermediary for information regarding the complaint to be made public; A complaints register available to the public may attract the attention of the mass media which may use information in such registers to sensationalize news stories, which again would be of no benefit to the complainant, the is s cor gei intermediary or the investing public; and The administrative cost of keeping a complaints register available to the public "without charge" far outweighs the benefit of such public register.
-This right is subject to abuse by unscrupulous people including the intermediary's clients.
-The requirement to keep an index under section 4(4) superfluous as the law should not mandate how a mplaints register is to be kept as long as there is a neral requirement that the records of complaints in be readily located.
-3. The e Commission should specify a time period
+If a complaint becomes the subject of a subsequent litigation, it is not in the interest of the complainant or the intermediary for information regarding the complaint to be made public; iii.
+A complaints register available to the public may attract the attention of the mass media which may use information in such registers to sensationalize news stories, which again would be of no benefit to the complainant, the intermediary or the investing public; and iv.
+The administrative cost of keeping a complaints register available to the public "without charge" far outweighs the benefit of such public register.
+This right is subject to abuse by unscrupulous people including the intermediary's clients. is s coi gei e requirement to keep an index under section 4(4) superfluous as the law should not mandate how a mplaints register is to be kept as long as there is a neral requirement that the records of complaints n be readily located.
+3. Th e Commission should specify a time period

-Section Reference Area Commented Market Comments SFC's Responses whereby a complaint needs to remain in the register.
-4. There is no definition of "complaint".
+Section Reference Area Commented Market Comments SFC's Responses Area Commented Market Comments whereby a complaint needs to remain in the register.
+There is no definition of "complaint".
 This is subjective concept, as what once person may regard as a complaint another may not.
 Also there is no materiality test.
 For example, it is common practice for institutional clients to challenge the execution price for orders.
 In general, this would not be regarded as a "complaint".
-5. Except in relation to registered institutions, there is no indication that the requirement only relates to complaints received in the course of carrying on regulated activities.
+Except in relation to registered institutions, there is no indication that the requirement only relates to complaints received in the course of carrying on regulated activities.
 What does "concerning the conduct of the intermediary etc" mean?
 Often complaints/disputes are of a commercial nature rather than related to a breach of conduct of business rule or other specific rules and regulations.
 It seems unfair that commercial disputes should be required to be disclosed as complaints when there has been no regulatory misconduct.
-6. What is meant by "or communicated to"?
+What is meant by "or communicated to"?
 It seems to us that it adds nothing to the word "received".
-7. When does the duty to record the complaint arise?
+SFC's Responses When does the duty to record the complaint arise?
 When is the intermediary taken to receive the complaint?
-8. Personal details of clients should not be disclosed in the complaints register due to issues of client confidentiality.
+Demonstrate datable of clients chould not be disclosed in Personal details of clients should not be disclosed in the complaints register due to issues of client confidentiality.
 Also, it is likely clients will not want their complaints being subject to public disclosure.